kav12ab/laserexperimentcode/README.md

 ## About

 This repository contains sketches and documentation for experiments with the VL53L1X laser time-of-flight (ToF) sensor on an ESP32.
-The code demonstrates how to initialize the sensor, perform range measurements up to 4 m, apply Six Sigma filtering for stability, and output timestamped distance readings over serial.
+The code demonstrates how to initialize the sensor, perform range measurements and output timestamped distance readings over serial.

 Full source code and wiring diagrams are available at [laserexperimentcode on GitHub](https://github.com/kav12ab/laserexperimentcode).